shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lag

 At level 11, time starts moving at random speeds.
-At the start of its turn, a creature touched by your chaos must make a Constitution ability check, with a DC equal to your spellcasting ability modifier.
+At the start of its turn, a chaotic creature must make a Constitution ability check, with a DC equal to your spellcasting ability modifier.
 On a failure, it doesn’t get to use its action this turn.
 On a success, nothing happens.
-If it beats the DC by 5 or more, it gets to take 2 actions this turn.
+If it beats the DC by 5 or more, it may take an extra action this turn.

 ### Unstable

-At level 15, spells become unpredictable.
-When a spell is cast, if it is touched by your chaos, it has all numbers in its stats and description increased by your spellcasting ability modifier.
+At level 15, spells unpredictably break reality.
+When a spell is cast, if it is chaotic, it has all numbers in its stats and description increased by your spellcasting ability modifier.

 ## Reality Forger